oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 - Now click on the `args` tab (this is just below the name)

-The Run configurations popup will now switch to the args tab
+The Run configurations popup will now switch to the arguments tab (this may have been abbreviated to `args` in the UI

 ![](images/eclipse-run-configurations-new-config-args.png)

 - Copy the text below into a notepad or ASCII text editor you will need to make some changes to it before you use it.
-(Do **not** use a word processor like Microsoft Word or anything that makes the test "pretty" as they replace the `-` characters automatically with a non ASCII visually longer version, and that won't work)
+(Do **not** use a word processor like Microsoft Word or anything that makes the text "pretty" as they replace the `-` characters automatically with a non ASCII visually longer version, and that won't work)

 Be careful not to add any newlines or extra spaces, tabs etc.